How International Schools Stream $2,500 Tournaments Live

 Finding the Right Solution: A Day-Long Decision

-"If I had to put a time on it, maybe a day," he says about the decision.
+"If I had to put a time on it, maybe a day," he says.
 "You got to keep in mind I spend a lot of money and I evaluate a lot of tools.
 So these decisions have to be made."

 "When you have a strong network of colleagues who are all thinking about similar issues and testing similar things, this is usually best to go to them directly and say, 'What are you using?'
 And that allows you to filter through the options pretty quickly."

-Through this network, Alex narrowed his evaluation to two or three options.
+The group runs on a strict no-sales-people policy.
+Through it, Alex narrowed his evaluation to two or three options.
 KeepTheScore stood out.

 "I think the thing that struck me about it was just how simple it was.
 So user-friendly to use and to set up."